 Once clean, the fun began – choosing a color scheme.
 Instead of installing new cupboards, we worked with a great company called InSPRAYtional Painting who was able to bring the old cupboards back to life by spraying them.
 We chose two colors from Benjamin Moore: Chantilly Lace OC-65 for the uppers and Mount Saint Anne CC-710 for the lowers, for a two-tone look, both in Aura Interior Paint in Eggshell finish.

-In a mobile home, you have to think about how much things weigh.
+In a modern tiny house (mobile home), you have to think about how much things weigh.
 I selected NEUE Floors, an engineered hardwood plank that is lighter in weight than traditional hardwood and has better expansion and contraction attributes, which is ideal in this application.

 I also wanted to update the tiny kitchen’s backsplash, but traditional tile would simply break and crack when the mobile home hit the highway.
 I chose a product called The Good Tile who offer a bold wallpaper and luxury vinyl tile options that are easy to install and have no risk of breaking.